Peter Bixby

 Peter Bixby is a New Hampshire politician.

 Education

 Bixby graduated from Attleboro High School.
 Bixby earned a B.A. from Yale University in 1984 and a Ph.D. in comparative literature from Indiana University Bloomington in 1999.

 Political career

 On November 6, 2012, Bixby was elected to the New Hampshire House of Representatives where he represents the Strafford 17 district.
 Bixby assumed office on December 5, 2012.
 Bixby is a Democrat.
+He now represents the Strafford 13 district.

 Personal life

 Bixby resides in Dover, New Hampshire.
 Bixby is married and has two children.